MoiraMarques/projeto/bc-externalsites.md

 # Brightcove integration

+### Summary:
+ - Amara dev work required is to:
+  - generate the url of a bc mrss feed using supplied parameters.
+  - recognize a feed as coming from bc and store the video id
+  - generate dfxp files of all completed languages
+  - add brightcove to external sites configuration page
+  - implement syncing via the externalsites app and using the bc media write api.

 ### Currently:
  - have support for brightcove player in new editor
  - Able to import individual bc urls
- - Able to add bc simple mrss feeds
+ - Able to add simple mrss feeds

 ### Want:
  - To simplify the process for user: